More than just software: Your team for carbon accounting

 The criteria for affected companies

-Many of the more than 50,000 companies affected across Europe have addressed the issue of CO2Key figures are not yet on the radar.
-However, implementation will be mandatory for companies already subject to the Non-Financial Reporting Directive (NFRD) starting in the 2024 reporting year.
-The directive will come into force for large companies in the 2025 reporting year:
+Many of the more than 50,000 companies affected across Europe have not yet addressed the issue of CO2 metrics.
+However, implementation will become mandatory for companies already subject to the Non-Financial Reporting Directive (NFRD) as early as the 2025 reporting year.

 2. Innovations in sustainability reporting

-The new EU directive CSRD significantly expands the reporting obligations of European companies in the area of non-financial key figures.
+The new EU directive CSRD significantly expands the reporting obligations of big European companies in the area of non-financial key figures.

 Uniform standards and presentation in the annual financial statements for CSRD reporting